Part 1. Consumer Trends in Online Reviews

 4. Reviews are getting shorter.
 With a continuing growth in mobile traffic and more and more reviews appearing on Google and social media, reviews have changed from being a multi-paragraph editorial to a pithy, 200-character bullet point.

 In a period spanning Q4 2017 and Q1 2018, ReviewTrackers reached out to a U.S.-based consumer panel with a 32-item survey of 463 respondents.
 The survey is primarily concerned with how concerned interact with online reviews of businesses across a number of categories and industries; it does not cover or include consumer-generated product reviews such as those found on Amazon.
-Survey responses formed the basis of the analysis in part one of the online reviews survey.
+Survey responses formed the basis of the analysis in part one of the online reviews stats report.

 For part 2, ReviewTrackers looked at trends in nine million reviews across 100+ review sites over the last eight years.
 These reviews were from non-ReviewTrackers customers and represented a sample of businesses across all major industries.